The cones of effective cycles on projective bundles over curves: Introduction

 The formulas can be extracted from a picture strongly resembling the one in the Shatz stratification (Ch 11, \cite{LeP}).
 Construct the polygonal line $\mathcal P$ joining the points of coordinates $(\underline r_k,-\underline d_k)$ for $k\in\{1,\ldots,l\}$.
 See Figure \ref{Fig2}.

 The theorem implies that the points of coordinates $(i,\nu_i)$ all lie on $\mathcal P$ for $i\in\{1,\ldots,n-1\}$.
 Note that the sides of this polygonal line have slopes $\mu_1,\ldots,\mu_l$ in this order.
-Relating properties of objects on a projective bundle over a curve to the associated Harder-Narasimhan filtration is also apparent in work of H. Chen (\cite{Chen}) and A. Wolfe (\cite{Wolfe}) who independently computed the volume function on $\Eff^1(\bP(E))$ in terms of the numerical information of the Harder-Narasimhan filtration of $E$.
+Relating properties of objects on a projective bundle over a curve to the associated Harder--Narasimhan filtration is also apparent in work of H. Chen (\cite{Chen}) and A. Wolfe (\cite{Wolfe}) who independently computed the volume function on $\Eff^1(\bP(E))$ in terms of the numerical information of the Harder--Narasimhan filtration of $E$.

 For the proof, we start with the semistable case which is covered by a generalization of a result of Miyaoka (see \cite{Miyaoka}).
+We use the notation $\langle A\rangle$ for the convex cone spanned by a subset $A$ of a real vector space.

 \begin{prop} If $E$ is semistable of rank $n$ and slope $\mu$, then for all $i\in\{1,\ldots,n-1\}$, \end{prop}

 When $E$ is unstable, we have a natural inclusion as a proper subvariety $\imath:\bP(Q_1)\to \bP(E)$ and there is a fiber-by-fiber linear projection map $p:\bP(E)\setminus\bP(Q_1)\to\bP(E_1)$.
 We then perform induction showing that low dimensional cycles on $\bP(E)$ come from $\bP(Q_1)$, while higher dimensional cycles are related to cycles on $\bP(E_1)$ as illustrated by the following two assertions.